Understanding MCP

 What is Model Context Protocol?

-The Model Context Protocol (MCP) is an open standard developed by Anthropic that enables AI assistants to securely connect with external data sources and tools.
-Think of it as a universal adapter that allows AI models like Claude to interact with your databases, APIs, file systems, and other services.
+The Model Context Protocol (MCP) is an open standard introduced by Anthropic on November 25, 2024 that enables AI assistants to securely connect with external data sources and tools.
+Think of it as a universal adapter that allows AI models to interact with your databases, APIs, file systems, and other services.
+Since launch, MCP has been adopted by Anthropic, OpenAI, Microsoft, Google, AWS, and thousands of third-party developers, becoming the de facto standard for AI-to-tool connectivity.

 The Problem MCP Solves